hanqizhang/hanqizhang.github.io/_posts/efficient-coding-orien/2024-06-23-efficient-coding-orien.md

 Useful and intuitive as it is, the fact that this result boils down to the principle of **"allocating more neurons for the more frequently encountered stimulus feature values"** is a bit too reductive, but if you are new to efficient coding, **this simple intuition would suffice as your main takeaway**.

-**First of all**, there are more unintuitive ways to design the tuning curves to achieve the same FI profile.
-By parameterizing the tuning curves and training the parameters to minimize a mean-squared-error loss between the target FI and the actual FI profiles, I can generate several distinctive tuning profiles all satisfying the same FI target profile.
-From these I picked 3 representative profiles to showcase the intricacy that belies the simple intuition of "more neurons for the more frequent orientations".
+If you are reading on, here are two lines of fine prints under the simple intuition. **First of all**, unintuitive tuning profiles abound for achieving the same FI profile.
+By parameterizing the tuning curves and training the parameters to minimize a mean-squared-error loss between the target and actual FI profiles, I can generate several distinctive tuning profiles all satisfying the same FI target profile.
+From those I picked 3 representative profiles to showcase the intricacy that belies the simple intuition of "more neurons for the more frequent orientations".

 In figure 2 below, profiles 1 and 2 (identified in [Wei & Stocker 2015](https://www.nature.com/articles/nn.4105)) show that \\(J(\theta)\\) is not determined by the number of neurons preferring \\(\theta\\) but how many neurons have tuning curves crossing \\(\theta\\).
-Profile 3 demonstrates that tuning curve height does not necessarily drive up FI, although note that here I assume multiplicative Gaussian noise (Gaussian variance scales with the expected firing rate), as opposed to Gaussian noise with a fixed variance.
+Profile 3 demonstrates that tuning curve height does not necessarily drive up FI, although note that here I assume "multiplicative" Gaussian noise (Gaussian variance scales linearly with the expected firing rate), as opposed to Gaussian noise with a fixed variance.

 <figure>
 <p align="middle">